About us

 A broad spectrum of multi-year biomonitoring research with innovative analyses gives a better understanding of the possible sources of pollution and the consequences of such contamination in the environment - in time - for human health and the natural biodiversity.

-Founded in 2011, TW has since gained extensive experience in biomonitoring studies.
-Now is the time to pass on this unique knowledge to the next generation.
-To this end, TW is developing an academy to share its expertise in setting up science-based field research and interpreting data from various innovative analyses of different biomaterials.
+TW was founded in 2011 and has since gained extensive experience in biomonitoring studies.
+Now it is time to pass on this unique knowledge to the next generation.
+That is why TW is developing an academy to share its expertise in setting up scientific field research and interpreting data from various innovative analyses of different biomaterials.

 Bridge between people, science, and government

-TW enables communication between governments, industry and people (concerned about POP contamination of their environment), by providing independent research.
-Transparent communication between all parties based on scientific independent research, and in accordance with the Stockholm-Basel and Rotterdam conventions could result in governmental and industrial actions towards a less toxic environment for the common good.
+TW acts as a bridge between governments, industry, and the public by providing independent research.
+Transparent communication between all parties, based on independent scientific research and in accordance with the Stockholm-Basel and Rotterdam conventions.

-TW respects all life and the biology on our planet Earth.
-We are fully committed to animal-friendly bioassays lab analysis, as an alternative for conventional lab analysis, which are based on toxic substances tested on animals.
-We believe that animal testing is morally unacceptable.
+TW respects life on our planet Earth.
+Animal testing is morally unacceptable.
+ToxicoWatch is committed to animal-friendly bioassays as an alternative to conventional laboratory analyses, which are based on toxic substances tested on animals.

 Our team